LegendaryLogan1/Deltarune2-/README.md

 Thank you to the maker of Deltarune Save States mod, which was used for assistance in developing this mod.
 You should check them out!

+"Its like the sequel to Deltarune, but its not a sequel" -Gooboo

 ---------------------------------------------------------------------
 Copyright stuff
 This project is simply just a fun thing I wanted to make, for no profit.